 Looks like you are using an old version of Internet Explorer - Please update your browser

-Parents need to recognize the seriousness of the situation, study the enemy’s strategies, rigorously train their children with biblical answers, and rely on God’s limitless grace.
+The battle for our kids’ minds is an intense as ever.
+Thankfully, the resources to win this war are also available.
+Parents simply need to recognize the seriousness of the situation, study the enemy’s strategies, rigorously train their children with biblical answers, and rely on God’s limitless grace.

 I had an amazing childhood with loving parents, was raised in church, and attended a Christian school.
 The road to Christianity was clearly paved by the example of both my mom and dad.
 Yet at the age of twenty, I began to question whether my faith in God was real.
 Statistics suggest that the vast majority of children raised in Christian homes will turn their backs on Christianity by the time they are twenty-five.
 The shocking results of Ken Ham’s research suggest that many of our teens, while outwardly attending church with their parents, have “already gone” in their hearts.1